jup-ag/space-station/docs/2-apis/5-token-list-api.md

 ## Community Validation for Strict Mode (BETA)

-Anyone who wants to propose an addition to the strict list can open a PR against our [public Github Repo](https://github.com/jup-ag/token-list).
-It's a community-driven approach in its early days, and we ask for your patience as we iterate.
+Anyone can propose an addition to the strict list.
+You can refer to [Getting on the strict list](/docs/get-your-token-onto-jup#getting-on-the-strict-list) to know more about our community-driven process.
+This new process is still in its early days, and we ask for your patience as we iterate.

 ## Collaborate with us 🤝